bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

   visible (intersecting with the viewport) or not.
 - The directive can be placed on almost any element or component.
 - Changes in visibility can also be detected (such as `display: none`), as long as the element is within (or partially within) the viewport, or within the optional offset.
 Note: transitioning to a non-visible state due to `v-if="false"` _cannot_ be detected.
-- Internally, BootstrapVue uses this directive in serveral components, such as `<b-img-lazy>`.
+- Internally, BootstrapVue uses this directive in several components, such as `<b-img-lazy>`.
 - The `v-b-visible` directive requires browser support of [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
   For older browsers that do not support `IntersectionObserver`, you will need to use a